 Regional Studies (Area Studies)

-The development of the rule of law in Eastern Europe, the exploitation of raw materials in Latin America, or the digitization of film and music in Africa and Asia - cross-border questions can best be answered through cross-border cooperation.
-Area Studies in Germany show how this can be achieved.
+The development of the rule of law in Eastern Europe, the extraction and export of raw materials in Latin America or the digitalisation of film and music in Africa and Asia - cross-border questions can best be answered through cross-border cooperation.
+Regional studies in Germany show how this can be achieved.

 Lupe liegt auf historischem Kartenmaterial; © Adobe Stock / Andrey Burmakin